DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario1.md

     <your-animal>.devopsplayground.com

-Looks like we have some dynamic content that might not always display.
+Looks like we have an element that might not always display.
 On a real site this could be something like an advert, video, carousel or anything else not static.

 ![](/images/bug-report.png)

-We should remove it by editing out config and making use of remove selectors
+We should remove it by editing out config and making use of `removeSelectors`

     vi ayespy-config.json
-    i
 ----------------------
     "scenarios": [{
             "url": "http://cookingapp:3000",